hardikdiyora/share_code/README.md

     - supertest for api tests layer
     - WebDriverIO for ui tests layer
     - Chai as assertion library
-    - Page object model with layered architecture

 #### Pre-requisite :

-    - Install JAVA JDK v8 or more.
+    - Install JAVA JDK v8 or higher.
     - Install NodeJS, chrome or firefox browser.
     - Clone the code
     - Checkout "package.json" file to know which all